 Variable Abbre.
-Description Services Value Added SVA Services fall under the International Standard Industrial Classification division of value added in, transportation, government financial, professional, and personal services like education, health care, and real estate services, as well as wholesale and retail trade (including hotels and restaurants).
+Description Services Value SVA Services fall under the International Standard Industrial Classification Added division of value added in, transportation, government financial, professional, and personal services like education, health care, and real estate services, as well as wholesale and retail trade (including hotels and restaurants).
 Import tariffs and imputed bank service fees are also included.
 The net output of a sector is the sum of all the sector's outputs minus any intermediate inputs.
-Trade Openness Index TOI Trade openness explains how a nation's economy is structured in relation to global trade.
-The ratio of the sum of exports and imports to the aggregate GDP of the countries is used to calculate the degree of openness and is based on the actual size of registered imports and exports of an economy.
-Gross Fixed Capital Formation GFCF After subtracting disposals, gross fixed capital formation is the sum of investments in fixed assets made by resident producers over a specific time period.
-It also includes specific increases in the value of non-produced assets realized by producers or institutional entities.
-It shows how much of the newly created economic value is invested as opposed to consumed.
-Gross National Expenditure GNE Gross national expenditure is the total spending made by all members of the economy.
-Gross national expenditure is the sum of consumption plus investment plus government expenditures.
-GNE (formerly domestic absorption) is the sum of household final consumption expenditure, general government final consumption expenditure, domestic investment.
-Total Labor Force TLF The labour force consists of people over the age of 15 who provide labour for the production of goods and services for a set period of time.
-It includes both those who are currently employed and those who are looking for work, as well as first-time job seekers.
-However, not every worker is included.
-Students, low-wage workers, and family members are frequently overlooked.
-The number of employees fluctuates throughout the year as seasonal workers arrive and depart.
-Inflation INF Inflation is the rate at which prices rise over a given time period.
-Inflation is typically defined as a broad measure, such as the overall increase in prices or the cost of living in a country.
+Trade TOI Trade openness explains how a nation's economy is structured in Openness relation to global trade.
+The ratio of the sum of exports and imports to Index the aggregate GDP of the countries is used to calculate the degree of openness and is based on the actual size of registered imports and exports of an economy Gross Fixed GFCF After subtracting disposals, gross fixed capital formation is the sum of Capital er er investments in fixed assets made by resident producers over a specific Formation time period.
+It also includes specific increases in the value of non- produced assets realized by producers or institutional entities.
+It shows how much of the newly created economic value is invested as opposed to consumed Gross National CNE Gross national expenditure is the total spending made by all members Expenditure UNL of the economy Gross national expenditure is the sum of consumption Experiature plus investment plus government expenditures CNE (formerly domestic absorption) is the sum of household final consumption avanditure general government final consumption expenditure domestic investment Total Labor TIE The labour force consists of people over the age of 15 who provide Force I LI labour for the production of goods and sorvices for a set period of time Torce It includes both those who are currently employed and those who are looking for work as wall as first time job sockers.
+However, not every worker is included Students, low wage workers, and family members are frequently overlooked.
+The number of employees fluctuates throughout the user as sees and user loss and depart Inflation INIE Infoughout the year as seasonal workers arrive and depart. mation 11N Г Inflation is the rate at which prices rise over a given time period. increases in prices or the cost of living in a country.
+We take CDP increase in prices or the cost of living in a country.
 We take GDP deflator as a proxy of inflation